WhitzardIndex/awesome-ai-existential-risk/README.md

 If you find the awesome list helpful, please give us a star⭐️.
 Thx :)

+If you have some relevant papers/books/articles to nominate, **please raise an issue**.
+It helps a lot.

 ## Table of Contents
 1. [Books&Surveys](#books-and-surveys)
 2. [Negative Features](#negative-characteristic)